stefanos-asi/Ecommerce-Project/PROJECTDESCRIPTION.md

 --The size of difference between the top products in terms of sales, orders and returnship behaviour

---Forecasting of sales or orders for the preferred time interval of stakeholders
+--The future sales or orders by applying forecasting for the preferred time interval of stakeholders